List of Power Rangers Megaforce characters: Argus

 Argus is a cyborg who works as the personal bodyguard of Prince Vekar.
 Fiercely loyal to Vekar, he is most commonly known for his catchphrase "Yes, boss" whenever Vekar gives an order.
 He is eventually destroyed in battle against Noah.

 Argus is voiced by Mark Wright in the TV series and by Tony Oliver in the video game adaption.

 Damaras

-Damaras is an armored robotic general who works for Prince Vekar and was given orders by Emperor Mavro not to let anything happen to him.
+Damaras is a general who works for Prince Vekar and was given orders by Emperor Mavro not to let anything happen to him.
 He is Prince Vekar's second-in-command and is far more level-headed than his superior.
 He often comes up with ideas that Prince Vekar takes credit for; however, he doesn't point this out.
 Damaras finally questions Vekar's leadership and feels guilty for not assisting him when he is destroyed by the Rangers.
 He is sent by Mavro for one last chance at redemption by capturing Troy.
 Though Damaras succeeds, he is later foiled and destroyed by the other Rangers.
 He is the final member of the Armada to be revived and enlarged by Levira's Maximizer.

 Damaras is voiced by John Leigh in the TV series and by Patrick Seitz in the video game adaption.